 Migraine and Stroke

-Another difference between the two is that migraine with aura just slightly bumps up your chances of getting a stroke.
-This is especially important to know for women who take birth control pills, get hormone replacement therapy, or smoke, since these things, along with migraine with aura, can raises your odds of a stroke even more.
+Migraine with aura slightly raises your chances of getting a stroke.
+This is especially important to know for women who take birth control pills, get hormone replacement therapy, or smoke, since these things can raise your odds even more.

 If you have migraine with aura, work with your doctor to understand how you can lower the chances you'll get a stroke.
 And keep in mind that an aura usually goes away when the migraine shows up.
-If it lasts more than an hour, get emergency help.
+If it lasts more than an hour, get medical help right away.